 NCH is expert at working in partnership with a wide variety of organisations to deliver services and campaigns for the most vulnerable children and young people.
 Children and young people can only achieve their full potential if they are given the opportunity to get involved in the issues and services that affect them.
 We listen to children and young people and involve them in defining the issues they face and in finding solutions to help them achieve their full potential.

-The Family Welfare Association (FWA) is a national charity that supports children and families in need.
-FWA helps over 45,000 children and families a year by providing financial, emotional and practical support, especially to those living in poverty.
-A further 60,000 benefit from FWA’s education grants advice.
-For more information, visit www.fwa.org.uk
+Family Action is a national charity that supports children and families in need. it helps over 45,000 children and families a year by providing financial, emotional and practical support, especially to those living in poverty.
+A further 60,000 benefit from Family Action education grants advice.
+For more information, visit www.family-action.org.uk

 Disabled Parents Network